University of Illinois Chicago: Campus

-Student housing
+Campus housing

-UIC offers nine residence halls for its students.
-The East Campus contains four residence halls, the South Campus contains three, and the West Campus contains three.
+UIC offers ten residence halls for its students.
+The East Campus contains five residence halls, the South Campus contains three, and the West Campus contains two.
 Until the South Campus expansion, UIC students were still predominantly commuters.
 However, the administration has worked to change the campus to one where most students are residential.
 Nearly 6,000 students live within one-and-a-half miles of campus.
 3,800 students, including over half of all freshmen, live in UIC's nine residence halls.
 There are also thousands of apartments within walking distance to classes.

 On the East Campus, Commons West and Commons South are traditional halls with double rooms opening into a common hallway; each floor shares a common bathroom.
 Courtyard and Commons North are cluster-style buildings with rooms grouped to share a small private bathroom.
 These four buildings are connected to the Student Center East which houses a cafeteria, the campus bookstore, a convenience store, bowling/billiards, a barber shop, and the Inner Circle (an assortment of fast food restaurants).

 West Campus housing is composed of the Single Student Residence (SSR, apartments for graduate students) and Polk Street Residence (cluster style rooms).
 South Campus is home to Marie Robinson Hall and Thomas Beckham Hall, both apartment style buildings.
 In the fall of 2007, James Stukel Towers opened containing suite style rooms with a bathroom and living room.
 In keeping with UIC culture, students often refer to residence halls by abbreviations instead of their full names (e.g. "TBH" instead of "Thomas Beckham Hall").

 The main purpose of the SSR is to house graduate students, undergraduate students of the ages 24 and older, and professional students.
 The third and fourth floors house undergraduate students of the ages of 21 through 23.
 The nursing house is located on the 16th floor.
 The fifth floor of the SSR has a pilot program for students with families.
 The program can house up to 15 families.
 Residents of the family program are zoned to Chicago Public Schools.
 Families living in the SSR are assigned to Washington Irving Elementary School and Crane High School.

 The brand new Academic and Residential Complex, ARC, was opened in response to the ongoing enrollment increase at the university.
 The building consists of large lecture halls, smaller discussion section classrooms, meeting rooms, and student housing.
 The building also has a small gym for student occupants and a Starbucks.